 The unit ships with an optional field-wiring junction box.
 This box provides wiring connections for a space-heating pump, a DHW pump, and an outlet for unit power.
 A certified harness from the wiring box connects to the movable controller tray.
-You do not require a junction box if: 1. the unit's integral pump provides adequate flow through the space-heating heat emitters and 2. there is no DHW tank.
+You do not require a junction box if: 1. external pumps do not need to be controlled for space heating, and 2. there are no DHW indirect or storage tanks.